-Dr Nicola Pitchford is an Associate Professor in the School of Psychology at The University of Nottingham, UK.
-Her research expertise lies in the field of developmental neuropsychology, more specifically how the cognitive processes that underpin scholastic progression develop over childhood.
+Nicola's research expertise lies in developmental psychology and education.
+She investigates how the cognitive processes that underpin scholastic progression develop over childhood.
 She works with specialist populations of children with acquired neurological disorders.
 Her clinical research centres on discovering how stroke, preterm birth, and brain tumour impact on scholastic and neuronal development and wellbeing.

-Nicola works at the interface of theory and practice.
-She collaborates with academics from different disciplines (e.g. psychology, medicine, education) and works with practitioners and professionals from a diverse range of fields (e.g. neurologists, neonatologists, oncologists, nurses, educators, companies, charities, non-government organisations, and government officials) to ensure that her research secures maximum benefits for key users and stakeholders.
+Working at the interface of theory and practice, Nicola collaborates with academics from different disciplines (e.g. psychology, medicine, education) and works with practitioners and professionals from a diverse range of fields (e.g. neurologists, neonatologists, oncologists, nurses, educators, companies, charities, non-government organisations, and government officials) to ensure that her research secures maximum benefits for key users and stakeholders.

-Nicola's most recent research is exploring the use of innovative mobile technology to support the acquisition of basic skills (numeracy, literacy, English) by primary school children in Malawi and the UK.
-This exciting programme of work is being carried out in partnership with the charities onebillion (https://onebillion.org.uk/) and Voluntary Service Overseas.
-The evaluation studies she has designed and conducted, both in Malawi and the UK, have led to global interest following BBC coverage, as her research formed the subject of a BBC Click documentary that was also released on BBC Worldwide News (http://www.bbc.co.uk/news/technology-29063614).
-This leading-edge psychological research is thus being mobilised and applied in service of the 'grand challenges' concerning education and disadvantage, notably those outlined in the 2015 Millennium Development goals for Malawi.
+Her most recent research is exploring the use of innovative mobile technology to support the acquisition of basic skills (numeracy, literacy, English) by primary school children in Malawi, the UK, and several other countries.
+This international programme of work is being carried out in partnership with the charities onebillion (https://onebillion.org.uk/) and Voluntary Service Overseas.
+The evaluation studies she has designed and conducted formed the subject of a BBC Click documentary that was released on BBC Worldwide News (http://www.bbc.co.uk/news/technology-29063614).